KyrtinSilver/Norn-site/setup.readme.md

 - The repository is configured to deploy from the correct branch/directory
 - A `.nojekyll` file exists (created automatically by build:static)
 - CNAME is set to `norn.ai` if using custom domain
+- The `docs` directory is created and contains the static files
+- If changing the domain, update the CNAME file and the `next.config.js` file